 - Ring or engaging any person in telephone conversation repeatedly or continuously.

-- Call the debtor’s friends or coworkers regarding the debt.
+- Call the debtor’s friends or coworkers regarding the debt or discuss anything related to the debt with them.

 - Attempts to intimidate the debtor.